 Gold: boom and bust

 Bluff and Invercargill benefited from the flow of miners to the goldfields in Otago and the few in Southland.
-Gold was found at Orepuki and Waikaia in Southland, but these fields were never as productive as Central Otago.
+Gold was found at Orepuki and Waikaia, but these fields were never as productive as Central Otago.

 But from that same year colonial premier Julius Vogel’s development programme brought in immigrants and financed new roads and railways.